 - Shaved Parmesan cheese

 - For pesto, place walnuts and garlic in a small food processor; pulse until finely chopped.
 Add arugula; process until blended.
 Continue processing while gradually adding oil in a steady stream.
 Season with salt and pepper to taste.

 - For bruschetta, in a large skillet, heat 1 tablespoon oil over medium heat.
-Add onion and rosemary; cook 15-20 minutes or until onion is softened, stirring occasionally.
+Add onion and rosemary; cook until onion is softened, 15-20 minutes, stirring occasionally.

 - Brush both sides of bread slices with additional oil.
-Grill, covered, over medium heat or broil 4 in. from heat 1-2 minutes on each side or until golden brown.
+Grill, covered, over medium heat or broil 4 in. from heat until golden brown, 1-2 minutes on each side.

 Originally published as Peach Bruschetta in Country Woman June/July 2014